-To verify the effectiveness of HSM framework for the two stages (CFL and MLP) in the proposed method, we compare the proposed method with the following two methods and evaluate their performance by \text{macro G-mean}.
+To verify the effectiveness of the HSM framework for the two stages (SCL and MLP) in the proposed method, we compare the proposed method with the following two methods and evaluate their performance by \text{macro G-mean}.

-HSM+CFL-MLP: The HSM framework is removed from MLP in the proposed method.
+HSM+SCL-MLP: The HSM framework is removed from MLP in the proposed method.

-CFL-HSM+MLP: The HSM framework is removed from CFL in the proposed method.
+SCL-HSM+MLP: The HSM framework is removed from SCL in the proposed method.

 The results of the ablation analysis are shown in Table \ref{ablation23} and Table \ref{ablation29}.
 From these two tables, it can be seen that \text{macro G-mean} of the proposed method is significantly higher than that of the two compared methods.
-Taking the experimental results on WT 23 shown in Table \ref{ablation23} as an example, the \text{macro G-mean} of the proposed method is 1.05\% and 1.87\% higher than that of HSM+CFL-MLP and CFL-HSM+MLP, respectively.
+Taking the experimental results on WT 23 shown in Table \ref{ablation23} as an example, the \text{macro G-mean} of the proposed method is 1.05\% and 1.87\% higher than that of HSM+SCL-MLP and SCL-HSM+MLP, respectively.
 The above results demonstrate the necessity of the HSM framework for the proposed method.